Verryx-02/Personal-Projects/README.md

     - QuickSelect, HeapSelect, MedianOfMediansSelect.
     - I thank Martina Ammirati for translating the report into English and for adapting it from Obsidian to LaTex.
 Thanks

-- Biblioteca_Database_Project is the university project of Database.
+- Progetto_Database_Biblioteca is the university project of Database.
     - It is the design and implementation of a database for a university library.

 <!---